digitalocean/container-blueprints/DOKS-hardening/kubescape.md

 - Image scanning - scan images for vulnerabilities and easily see, sort and filter (which vulnerability to patch first).
 - Simplifies RBAC complexity by providing an easy-to-understand visual graph which shows the RBAC configuration in your cluster.

-Kubescape can be run in two different ways:
+Kubescape can be run in different ways:

 - Via the command line interface (or CLI).
-In this mode you run Kubescape on demand and get quick insights about Kubernetes clusters and objects from a security point of view.
-The Kubescape CLI can be used in a CI/CD pipeline as well.
-Results can be uploaded to the [Armosec Cloud Portal](https://cloud.armosec.io) for later inspection and risk analysis.
+This the preferred way to run inside scripts and various automations, including CI/CD pipelines.
+Results can be uploaded to the [Armosec Cloud Portal](https://cloud.armosec.io) for analysis.
 - As a cronjob inside your Kubernetes cluster.
-In this mode Kubescape is constantly watching your Kubernetes cluster for changes and uploads scan results to the [Armosec Cloud Portal](https://cloud.armosec.io) .
+In this mode, Kubescape is constantly watching your Kubernetes cluster for changes and uploads scan results to the [Armosec Cloud Portal](https://cloud.armosec.io).
+This feature works only if you deploy [Armo Cluster Components](https://hub.armosec.io/docs/installation-of-armo-in-cluster) in your DOKS cluster.
+- Via the [Armosec Cloud Portal](https://cloud.armosec.io) web interface.
+You can trigger [configuration scanning](https://cloud.armosec.io/configuration-scanning), [Image Scanning](https://cloud.armosec.io/image-scanning), view and inspect [RBAC rules](https://cloud.armosec.io/rbac-visualizer), customize frameworks, etc. This feature works only if you deploy [Armo Cluster Components](https://hub.armosec.io/docs/installation-of-armo-in-cluster) in your DOKS cluster.
+- Inside your [Visual Studio Code IDE](https://hub.armosec.io/docs/visual-studio-code).
+This way you can spot issues very quickly in the early stages of development.

 Kubescape is using different frameworks to detect misconfigurations such as: